playframework/playframework/documentation/manual/hacking/Translations.md

 ## Translating documentation

 First off, start the documentation server.
 The documentation server will serve your documentation up for you so you can see what it looks like as you're going.
-To do this you'll need `sbt` or `activator` installed, either one is fine, in the examples here we'll be using `sbt`:

 ```bash
 $ sbt run